 - Self-doubt.
-You fear rejection from your love interest so much that you question yourself and feel unbearably shy in his presence.
+You fear rejection from your love interest so much that you question yourself and feel unbearably shy in his or her presence.

 - Weakness.
-You lose strength in your knees and legs when you think about him, or have trouble controlling your shaking hands in his presence.
+You lose strength in your knees and legs when you think about him or her or have trouble controlling your shaking hands in his or her presence.

 - Anxiety.
 You experience heart palpitations, flushing of your cheeks or shaking.
 You fear the worst possible outcome from your infatuation.